boba2fett/ShitCollection/thecode/code.md

 41. Do not choose for others, consult
 42. Wounds heal scars stay
 43. Legends never die
+44. Crap in crap out
+45. Do not demand control, gain it

 **This is the way**